benhuson/Taxonomy-Images/README.md

 Upgrade Notice
 --------------

+### 0.9.5
+Fix loading of admin stylesheet when editing terms in WordPress 4.5

 ### 0.9.4
 Fix for taxonomy names that may contain characters other than lowercase and underscores (e.g. uppercase).